Avaiga/taipy-getting-started/steps/explain_md/step_11_cycle.md

                                            frequency=Frequency.DAILY)
 ```

-To clarify this concept of primary scenario, a `*` will be shown before its name if the scenario is primary.
+To clarify this concept of primary scenario, the scenario selector will show a `*` before its name if the scenario is primary.
 This is why we update the following functions.

 ```python
 # Change the inital scenario selector to see which scenarios are primary